Vnposhti/MCP_Tutorials/1_host_client_server_tools_transport/README.md

-# 🤖 MCP (Multi-Chain Protocol) Agent Demo with LangChain, Math, and Search Tools
+# 🤖 MCP (Model Context Protocol) Agent Demo with LangChain, Math, and Search Tools

 This project demonstrates how to build an **MCP-powered Agent** that can:
 - 🧠 Perform arithmetic operations via a local `mathserver`